joiellantero/books/README.md

 > A website demonstrating SQL queries using python and flask; also, demonstrates HTTP status codes, API access, and API calls.
 A project in CS50W

+This website uses the goodreads api to extract information about the books queried then allows uses to rate these books and send their own review.

 ## Usage

 - Register or Login